 "gcloud app services set-traffic [MY_SERVICE] --splits [MY_VERSION]=2 --migrate"

-It can also easily switch between the versions whenever any function is not working or when any new version is available.
+It can also easily switch between the versions whenever any function is not working or when a new version is available.

 With the above information, it is easy to understand the process of deploying an application in the App Engine, as mentioned below:

 Congratulations!
-The application is successfully deployed on the App Engine.
+Your application is successfully deployed on the App Engine.